 Because the features have not been field-verified, and because our collection method used older aerial imagery, DVRPC is seeking your help in improving and maintaining our network, using updated aerial imagery and Google StreetView tools available in our Edit webmap.

-Detailed methodolgy for the pedestrian facility network, created by Century Engineering, our consultant on this project, is available here.
+Detailed methodology for the pedestrian facility network, authored by Century Engineering (our consultant on this project) is available here.

 Explore!
 Want to explore pedestrian facilities in your neighborhood?
 Click “Explore” to view sidewalks, crosswalks, and curb ramps on an interactive map.
 Click on the features to view its attributes.